1. K-State home

 In non-Title IX Sexual Harassment proceedings, the Appeal Administrator is the direct supervisor of the Deciding Administrator, except in the case of USS employees as respondents.
 In non-Title IX proceedings, if the University President is the Deciding Administrator, then there is no appeal available.

-In Title IX Sexual Harassment proceedings, the Vice President of Student Life or designee will review and decide on any appeal submitted to the Title IX Coordinator by a student, and the Provost or designee will review and decide on any other appeals submitted to the Title IX Coordinator, except in the case of USS employees as respondents.
+In Title IX Sexual Harassment proceedings, the Vice President of the Division of Academic Success and Student Affairs or designee will review and decide on any appeal submitted to the Title IX Coordinator by a student, and the Provost or designee will review and decide on any other appeals submitted to the Title IX Coordinator, except in the case of USS employees as respondents.
 If the Provost is a respondent, then the President will be the Appeal Administrator.
 If the President is a respondent, then the Title IX Coordinator will designate an Appeal Administrator.

-For all cases in which USS employees are respondents, the Peer Review Committee evaluates an appeal based upon the same standards required of Appeal Administrators, makes a written recommendation to the Director of Employee Relations (DER), and the DER makes the final decision.
+For all cases in which USS employees are respondents, the Peer Review Committee evaluates an appeal based upon the same standards required of Appeal Administrators, makes a written recommendation to the Director of Employee Relations and Engagement (DERE), and the DERE makes the final decision.

 .030 Procedure for Reviewing Reports and Complaints